-- Percentage of total cases disposed of during the FY. - Total number of non-emergency enforcement backlog cases on hand.
+- Percentage of total cases disposed of during the fiscal year. - Total number of non-emergency enforcement backlog cases on hand.

 The NTSB serves as the "court of appeals" for airmen and mariners facing the loss or suspension of their licensing certificates or the imposition of a civil penalty.
 As the level of transportation activity increases, the potential for transportation accidents increases, resulting in more enforcement cases; consequently, effective management of the appeals process becomes more challenging.
 We will continue to promote transportation safety by adjudicating appeals of certificate actions and denials, providing due process to those affected, and ensuring the integrity of the aviation and maritime safety enforcement system.
-During FY 2015, the ALJ closed 66 percent of cases received.